 - I have interviewed Dr Nikk Effingham for a podcast on time travel.

 - I co-organised New Directions for a Science of Consciousness.
 We heard three talks on various aspects of consciousness studies, including how to study consciousness after brain injury, how to study consciousness in animals, and how to establish consciousness in other people.
 This event featured talks by Davinia Fernandez-Espejo (neuroscience, University of Birmingham), Jack Lyons (philosophy, University of Glasgow) and Heather Browning (philosophy, University of Southampton).
 The videos of the talks are available here.
 Sponsored by the Royal Institute of Philosophy.
 Co-organised with Francesco Antilici.

-- I have also been interviewed by The Voice of Islam about the role of emotions in our moral judgements.
-The recording is available here (starts at 1 hour, 7 minutes).
+- I have been interviewed by The Voice of Islam, radio twice, about the influence of Aristotle’s metaphysics on Islamic Philosophy, and about the role of emotions in out moral judgements.

 - Computational indeterminacy: what is your computer really doing?
 Blogpost for the Intercontinental Academia 4 Project on Intelligence and Artificial Intelligence.